Search

 As we mentioned above, it takes a surprising amount of energy to return robust search results.
 Whenever possible, type in an actual web address instead of performing a search for it.
 Be very specific with your keywords in order to cut down on the number of results that are returned, and keep commonly viewed websites in your favorites so they’re easy to get to without a search engine.

-4. Consume video content carefully
+4. Consume video content intentionally

 5. Leverage efficient browsing habits